TombolaAcademyFoo/TombolaAcademyApi/README.md

 See the notes about Deploying to Live below?
 Do those, but specifiy the hostname (try *localhost*).
 Then run gulp, not the nohup command

 ##Deploying to Live
+###Pre-Requisites
+* Node and Npm
+* Git
+These should alread be set up on the current machine, but will need to be set up if you have a new box.
 ###Setting up the Environment
 Add the environment variables, open the file:
 ````bash